Gaius-Augustus/BRAKER/README.md

 -   GTF-format is always produced.

--   GFF3-format is produced if the flat `--gff3` was specified to BRAKER.
+-   GFF3-format is produced if the flag `--gff3` was specified to BRAKER.

 -   Coding sequences in FASTA-format are produced if the flag `--skipGetAnnoFromFasta` was not set.